leorsd/FEUP-LDTS/docs/README.md

 ## 🤝 Development

-To further improve and guarantee the quality of the software, we use additional tools, namely branch protection on `master` via [Github Actions](https://github.com/features/actions), and peer reviews on every pull request to that branch.
+To further improve and guarantee the quality of the software, we use additional tools, namely branch protection on `master` via [GitHub Actions](https://github.com/features/actions), and peer reviews on every pull request to that branch.

-All pull requests to the branch `master` must pass a [Github Action](../.github/workflows/test.yml) that compiles the code and runs unit tests from all classes that don't require GUI creation.
+All pull requests to the branch `master` must pass a [GitHub Action](../.github/workflows/test.yml) that compiles the code and runs unit tests from all classes that don't require GUI creation.

 To protect the `master` branch and ensure no code breaks it, we also enforce a set of rules that, among other things requires pull requests with 2 approving reviews to be merged.